-Plenty to do in the evening, with special entertainment in the Recreation Hall at the Lodge . . . dancing at both Hotel and Lodge . . .
+Plenty to do in the evening, with special entertainment in the Amphitheatre . . . dancing at both Hotel and Lodge . . .
 Old Faithful Geyser performing under the glare of immense flood lights.

 Wednesday Do as you please-hike out over the formation in a party conducted by one of the Rangers . . . join one of the saddle trip parties . . . motor out to the more secluded spots for closer views . . . swim in an outdoor pool fed by warm geyser waters.